Democrats withdraw offer to fund Trump's border wall

 “That basically sets the DACA discussion back,” he told reporters.

-Cornyn said there have been discussions of he and Durbin being a “clearinghouse” for suggestions from senators on legislation to rescue Dreamers from the threat of deportation and provide permanent protections for them.
+Cornyn said there had been discussions of he and Durbin being a “clearing house” for suggestions from senators on legislation to rescue Dreamers from the threat of deportation and provide permanent protections for them.

-In agreeing on Monday to end a three-day-old government shutdown and fund the government until Feb.
-8, Senate Democrats got a promise from Senate Majority Leader Mitch McConnell that he would allow an immigration debate on the Senate floor in the near future, the first one since 2013.
+In agreeing on Monday to end a three-day government shutdown - the first since 2013 - and fund the government until Feb.
+8, Senate Democrats got a promise from Senate Majority Leader Mitch McConnell that he would allow an immigration debate on the Senate floor in the near future.

-Durbin said a similar commitment is now needed from Paul Ryan, the Republican speaker of the House of Representatives, where a Dreamer bill would presumably face a much harder path to passage than in the Senate.
+Durbin said a similar commitment was now needed from Paul Ryan, the Republican speaker of the House of Representatives, where a Dreamer bill would presumably face a much harder path to passage than in the Senate.

 The White House on Tuesday rejected the idea that a bipartisan bill sponsored by Durbin and Republican Senator Lindsey Graham could be the core of a solution.